 Cover the pan with a beeswax wrap, aluminum foil, or plastic wrap and refrigerate overnight.
 In the morning, preheat the oven to 350F then make the streusel.
 In a small bowl, combine the flour, brown sugar, cinnamon, salt, and pecans.

 Use a pastry blender (or your hands) to cut in the butter.
 This will be chunky, and that’s ok.

 Sprinkle the streusel over all of the pancakes, making sure it covers the entire dish.

 Serve the pancake casserole warm with maple syrup and enjoy!

-- 2 2/3 cups flour
+- 2 2/3 cups all-purpose flour

-- 1 tbsp sugar
+- 1 tbsp granulated sugar